eleemosynator/writeups/flare-on-9/07_anode/readme.md

   }
 ```

-Since the definition of `XorShift128` only permutes bits around and XOR's them together, we can use exactly the same Linear Algebra
+Since the definition of `XorShift128` only permutes bits around and XORs them together, we can use exactly the same Linear Algebra
 approach we used to crack `anode` to back out the initial state from a set of random numbers drawn from inside `NodeJS`.
 We can
 structure our attack as follows: